 By October 1 of each year, Northwestern University students and employees receive notice that includes a statement of the report’s availability, the exact electronic address at which the report is posted, a brief description of the report’s contents, and a statement that the institution will provide a paper copy of the report upon request to the Northwestern University Police Department.
 Printed copies may be requested by calling Northwestern University Police at 847-491-3256.
 Prospective students and employees of the University are also informed of the Report’s availability.

-A: The University Police Department, unless otherwise prescribed by law, does not take anonymous police reports.
-The exception related to anonymous reporting involves Campus Security Authorities(CSA’s) as defined Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
-Northwestern University permits victims or witnesses to report crimes to CSA’s on a voluntary, anonymous basis (and includes such anonymous reports in reported Annual Security Report crime totals) but encourages individuals who report crime to provide identifying information.
+A: Northwestern University does not allow voluntary confidential reporting to the police department but permits victims or witnesses to report crimes to Campus Security Auyhorities (CSSAs) on an anonymous basis (and includes such anonymous reports in reported Annual Security Report crime totals) but encourages individuals who report crime to provide identifying information.